fujun0406/enteric_viruses/README.md

 * Using logistic regression to detect the impact between single virus infection and multiple viruses infection.

 ## Exploratory Data Analysis
 In the VIZIONS, the enteric disease study took place in several hospitals between 2012 and 2015 in Vietnam ([Rabaa et al. 2015](https://pubmed.ncbi.nlm.nih.gov/26403795/)).
+There are 707 patients with symptoms of enteric disease admitted to hospital and 440 samples were tested to carry virus.
+The majority of subjects (95%) from Dong Thap General Hospital.
 | Site | Hospitals |
 | ----------- | ----------- |
 | 1 | Ba Vi District Hospital, Ha Noi |